From sketchy potlucks to cat-crazed relatives, the holiday season can present some shaky situations for anyone with allergies.

 Dealing with pets

-If one of your guests is allergic to dogs or cats, start first with dedicating one bedroom as “pet free.”
+If you have indoor pets and one of your overnight guests is allergic to dogs or cats, designate one bedroom as “pet free.”

 - Vacuum all carpets and furniture.